AviDube/avidube.github.io/_portfolio/SAAB Internship.md

 # ReflexAI

 I was pretty busy during my internship so I was not able to help as much on this project as I wanted.
 But I was still able to experince how my team does a demo presentation to DARPA to showcase how much work was completed and that we were on track to finish the product on the deadline.
 This was a great learning experince as I was able to see how a demo presentation is done and what is expected from the team.

+# Key Technologies Used

+Computer Vision: YOLO, OpenCV
+Game Engine: Unreal Engine
+Programming: Python, C++
+Development Tools: Git, Docker
+Team Collaboration: JIRA, Confluence

+# Impact

+The systems I developed contributed to SAAB's autonomous systems capabilities, particularly in object detection and tracking.
+The synthetic data generation pipeline continues to be used for training and testing computer vision models, reducing the need for extensive real-world data collection.